RedisLabs/redis-enterprise-k8s-docs/vault/README.md

    * `VAULT_AUTH_PATH`: the path kubernetes auth is enabled in Hashicorp Vault,  defaults to `kubernetes` - use no leading/trailing slashes.<br>
    * `VAULT_NAMESPACE`: supported in Hashicorp Vault enterprise.<br>
    >  The full secret path would be: <VAULT_SECRET_ROOT>/<VAULT_SECRET_PREFIX>/<secret-name>
-   * `VAULT_CACHE_SECRET_EXPIRATION_SECONDS`: Defines the expiration duration of secrets that are fetched from Vault.
-   Secrets are cached in the operator for a period of X seconds (2 min by default).
-   Note - the REC credentials will be re-fetched directly from Vault in case of 'unauthorized' error via the RS API.

 4. Deploy the operator by applying the Redis Labs Kubernetes Operator Bundle as explained [here](../README.md) - steps 1,2 (steps 1-4 on OpenShift).<br>
     The Operator pod would not be ready before you save the admission controller secret to Vault: